EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/news/2024-12-10-ms8-workshop/index.md

 ---

-EVERSE [Work Package 3](/workpackages/03_tools_and_services/) on *Tools and Services* is organising an interactive workshop to examine which tools and services researchers use to improve the quality of research software, and how they use them!
+EVERSE [Work Package 3](/workpackages/03_tools_and_services/) on *Tools and Services* is organising an interactive **online** workshop to examine which tools and services researchers use to improve the quality of research software, and how they use them!

 ## Save the date: Monday 10th February 2025, 10:00-16:00 CET

 Please register your interest [here](https://forms.office.com/Pages/ResponsePage.aspx?id=sAafLmkWiUWHiRCgaTTcYY8mG3jqdkZDlfFoAQVJfklUNVNQMEVQUDQ4SUg1MVpXRzRIMDZONDYwQi4u).

 ## Is this workshop for you?
 Join us if you: